 Skagway is a great town to visit.
-But because of its status as a cruise ship destination, many of the best things to do in Skagway are centered around Alaska shore excursions.
+But because of its status as a cruise ship destination, many of the best things to do in Skagway are centered around shore excursions.
 Have no fear, though!
-If you’re trying to do Alaska shore excursions cheap, there’s still plenty of things to do in this Gold Rush town.
+If you’re trying to do Skagway excursions on your own, there’s still plenty of things to do in this Gold Rush town.

-Here is our list of 10 free or cheap, and best things to do in Skagway.
+Here is our list of 10 free or cheap things to do in Skagway.

 1. Hike to Yakutania Point and Smuggler’s Cove

-We’ve already discussed Skagway’s numerous easy day hikes, but they also comprise some of the best things to do in Skagway without spending any money.
-These represent some of the simplest and most lovely opportunities for Alaska shore excursions cheap.
+We’ve already discussed Skagway’s numerous easy day hikes, but they also comprise some of the best activities in Skagway without spending any money.
+These represent some of the simplest and most lovely opportunities for exploring this historic port town.

 2. Have a spruce tip ale at the Skagway Brewing Company